Blizzard57/modified-xv6/README.md

 In this the minimum priority process is found and sent to running, after that is finished, the algo checks again if there is any process with even less amount of priority and id there is, it executes that else continues with that as the least prioirty.

-This is the worst performer (MLFQ would be slower)
+This is the second worst performer.

 ## MLFQ

+Ticks taken to complete: 3012

-I was not able to implement the algo, but the exploit would be to give up IO before its slice to retain the priority.
+The MLFQ algoritm gives up IO before its slice to retain the priority, thus making it the slowest.